Skip to main content

 • t-lg

-Big text for making something stand out. t-lg enlarges text by 1.25em (125%) of its inherited size.
+Big text for making something stand out. t-lg enlarges text to 1.325em of its inherited size.

-Note: t-lg doesn’t work as an inline class on headings or heading utilities.
-If you want a heading to be bigger, then use t-lg on a block wrapper around the heading.
-See also large display text.
+Note: t-lg will not do what you want as an inline class on headings or heading utilities.
+If you want a heading to be bigger, then use t-lg on a block wrapper around the heading (see making text bigger.

 • t-para (alias: t-default)